Thiyasara-github/SOC-TicketBookingWebsite-ASP.NET-C-HTML-JavaScript-Bootstrap-CSS/README.md

 ## Note

 If another person is running this project, they should replace the server name in the controllers with their server name, replacing "THEVINDU\SQLEXPRESS02".
 The database name should remain "Debra".

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.